croqueue/iusha/README.md

 ```

 ## Documentation
-`libiusha` was designed to be very easy to use and work solely with input data held in RAM (e.g., small- to medium-sized files that will fit in memory, ASCII/UTF-8 strings, etc.).
-If incremental computation of hash digests of large amounts of data via streams is needed, you may want to go with another library.
+`libiusha` was designed to be very easy to use and to work solely with input data held in RAM (e.g., small- to medium-sized files that will fit in memory, ASCII/UTF-8 strings, etc.).
+If incremental computation of hash digests of large amounts of data via streams is needed, you may want to go with another library (but future enhancements to this library may include that functionality).

 ### Library Functions
 There are two options for hash computation.
 Callers can either call the generic `sha()` function and specify the algorithm used for computation in the first argument or call the function for the desired algorithm directly (`sha1()`, `sha224()`, `sha256()`, `sha384()`, `sha512()`, `sha512_224()`, `sha512_256()`).